Tensors and the Geodesic Equation

 Definition.
 Given a rank-$(i+j)$ tensor $X$, its component,

-\[X^{p_1p_2\cdots p_j}_{q_1q_2\cdots q_i} = T(\vec{e}^{p_1}, \vec{e}^{p_2}, \cdots, \vec{e}^{p_j}, \vec{e}_{q_1}, \vec{e}_{q_2}, \cdots, \vec{e}_{q_i})\]
+\[X^{p_1p_2\cdots p_j}_{q_1q_2\cdots q_i} = T(\vec{e}^{p_1}, \vec{e}^{p_2}, \cdots, \vec{e}^{p_j}, \vec{e}_{q_1}, \vec{e}_{q_2}, \cdots, \vec{e}_{q_i})\]where $T$ is a multilinear map with respect to

-\[\vec{e}^{p_1}, \vec{e}^{p_2}, \cdots, \vec{e}^{p_n} \text{ and } \vec{e}_{q_1}, \vec{e}_{q_2}, \cdots, \vec{e}_{q_i}\]
+\[\vec{e}^{p_1}, \vec{e}^{p_2}, \cdots, \vec{e}^{p_n} \text{ and } \vec{e}_{q_1}, \vec{e}_{q_2}, \cdots, \vec{e}_{q_i}\]($T$ can depend on $\vec{x}$, which is just treated as a constant).

 This is the general definition of a tensor.